 The G-protein-coupled receptor LGR5, often referred to as GPR49, is expressed by normal stem cells in a variety of organs, including the large and small intestine, where it is restricted to the crypt base columnar cells.
-LGR5 has been discovered as a CSC marker in colorectal cancer

-(CRC), and its overexpression has been linked to distant metastases, lymph node expression, and worse overall and disease-free survival. overexpression of the CSC marker LGR5 in regional lymph nodes correlates with poor prognosis in CC [79].
-LGR5's patients nearest homologs are LGR4 and LGR6.
+LGR5 has been discovered as a CSC marker in colorectal cancer overexpression of the CSC marker LGR5 in regional lymph nodes correlates with poor prognosis in CC patients [79].
+LGR5's nearest homologs are LGR4 and LGR6.
 Moreover, it has been shown that LGR4 promotes CC cell invasion and metastasis, and that high expression levels of LGR4 are associated with a poor prognosis in CRC patients [81, 82].